clean-css/clean-css/README.md

   .minify(source, inputSourceMap, function (error, minified) {
     // access minified.sourceMap to access SourceMapGenerator object
     // see https://github.com/mozilla/source-map/#sourcemapgenerator for more details
-    // see https://github.com/jakubpawlowicz/clean-css/blob/master/bin/cleancss#L114 on how it's used in clean-css' CLI });
+});
 ```